Practical life in Paris (1) : the city

 • Hardware : the basement of the Bazar de l'Hotel de Ville is a MUST and you can find everything !

 • As a visitor, you can drive with your US driver's license but if you become a resident and want to have a French driver's license, you must go through the whole (very expensive : 1,000 $ minimum) process : taking courses and passing a test.
-Only 14 States in the US have a reciprocal agreement with France which allows a simple conversion of the license (Colorado, Connecticut, delaware, Florida, Illinois, Kansas, Kentucky, Maine, Michigan, New Hampshire, Ohio, Pennsylvania, S.Carolina & Virginia).
+Only 14 States in the US have a reciprocal agreement with France which allows a simple conversion of the license (Arkansas, Colorado, Connecticut, Delaware, Florida, Illinois, Kansas, Kentucky, New Hampshire, Ohio, Pennsylvania, S.Carolina, Virginia & Texas), as of 2010.

 • Click here for a reader's opinion and here for Driving Rules in France !.

-• Consider (like they do you) any other driver as an enemy and a potential threat.
-Selfishness, lack of civic sense and aggressivity of French drivers is beyond anything you can imagine....
+• Consider (like they do) any other driver as an enemy and a potential threat.
+Selfishness, lack of civic sense and aggressiveness of French drivers is beyond anything you can imagine....
 Driving in Paris is a real sport !
 If you can drive around the Arch of Triumph at 6 p.m. and survive, you are becoming a real Parisian.

-• French respect, revere and respond to repression : due to tigh repression (and not at all to civic sense...), the number of accidents diminished by 30% in 2003 and keeps going down.
+• French respect, revere and respond to repression : due to tight repression (and not at all to civic sense...), the number of accidents has diminished steadily in the past years and seems to stabilizedn.
 The legal limit for % of alcohol in blood while driving is 0,5 grammes/liter : it is quite low (two glasses of wine) so be careful !

 • More to come...

-USEFUL TIPS for innocent American drivers in Paris.....
+USEFUL TIPS for the innocent American driver in Paris.....

 • Do NOT take the concept of "lanes" too seriously : like the concept of "priority" for cars coming from the right, it is purely indicative (like, sometimes, red lights, pedestrian crossings, etc....)